-Judy Garland as Dorothy in “The Wizard of Oz” (Wikimedia Commons)
+Judy Garland as Dorothy in "The Wizard of Oz" (Everett Collection)

 Though she appeared in more than 40 films, won Golden Globe awards, received Oscar and Emmy nominations, won a special Tony Award and two Grammys during her lifetime, Judy Garland is still best remembered as the simple Kansas farm girl swept away to the magical, frightening land of Oz.

-The tornado that uprooted her came in the form of scandal – her father was accused of making sexual advances towards some of the theatre’s male employees and the family was forced to relocate.
-The over-the-rainbow land she found herself in was California, specifically Hollywood, when her mother began trying to get the Gumm sisters into motion pictures.
-Judy Garland (still then Frances Gumm) would make her big screen debut at the age of 7.
+The tornado that uprooted her came in the form of scandal – her father was accused of making sexual advances towards some of the theater's male employees and the family was forced to relocate.
+The over-the-rainbow land she found herself in was California, specifically Hollywood, where her mother began trying to get the Gumm sisters into motion pictures.
+Garland (still then Frances Gumm) would make her big screen debut at the age of 7.

 For all its glamour, Hollywood must have been a frightening place, one whose demands flamed Garland's insecurities even as its flatteries fed her ego.
 This may have been particularly true during the period when she made The Wizard of Oz.
 Too old to be a child star, too young to be a leading lady, she got the part only when the studio couldn't secure the services of Shirley Temple.
 During shooting, her breasts were taped down and she wore a corset to flatten out her curves.